Captain-ALM/C-ALM-Splicer/README.md

 Splicing all those files!

-This program is designed for binary manipulation and can convert between binary, denary and hexadecimal!
+This program is designed for binary manipulation and can convert between binary, denary, octal and hexadecimal!
 It also supports ranges from inputs with support for using stdout and stdin!

 ## Usage: